 Yes you can.
 As in any other countries, most major credit card such as AMEX, VISA, DINERS, etc are acceptable as method of payment in malls, shops, stores, restaurants, movies, supermarkets, and even some taxi companies throughout Indonesia.
 Some local/traditional stores and restaurants do not accept credit cards, so it would be wise for you to ask prior making your purchase.

 As in any other South East Asian countries, there are only 2 seasons in Indonesia, namely the Dry and the Wet/Monsoon season.
-If sea, sand and sun are what you are looking for, then the best time to come to Indonesia will be during the dry season (May-September).
-The Wet/ monsoon season (end of September-February) will not be fun for you sun and beach lovers since your days will be filled with gray skies, thunder and lightning, everlasting tropical showers and strong gusts from morning till evening for days in a row.
+If sea, sand and sun are what you are looking for, then the best time for you to come to Indonesia is during the dry season (May-September).
+The Wet/monsoon season (end of September-February) will not be fun for you sun and beach lovers since your days will be filled with gray skies, thunder and lightning, everlasting tropical showers and strong gusts from morning till evening for days in a row.

 The dry season will be hot and dry with temperature soaring up to 29-35 degrees celcius.
-Beach lovers are advised to put on their sun tan-lotion and sun shades and drink a lot of fluids to keep your body well hydrated.
+Beach lovers are advised to apply sun tan-lotion, wear sun shades and drink a lot of fluids to keep your body well hydrated.

 According to Minister